gkalocsai/metatrans/README.md

  - group name: translates to the corresponding substring of the source E.g.: name >> name;
  - *T means that group T will decide how to translate this source part.
  - "format string" or 'format string' -> translates to the resolved format string.
  -  label or *label: you can give each element a label.
-E.g.: `name1: name COMMA name2:name >> name2 "," name1;`   <- This changes the sequence of the two names;
+E.g.: `name1:name COMMA name2:name >> name2 "," name1;`   <- This changes the sequence of the two names;

 ## More examples: